Non-Hodgkin lymphoma and HIV

 • Most people with NHL and HIV are treated with chemotherapy, a monoclonal antibody, and HIV treatment.

-Non-Hodgkin lymphoma is one of the two most common cancers in people living with HIV in the UK (the other is Kaposi's sarcoma), and it is the sixth most common in the general population.
+Non-Hodgkin lymphoma (NHL) is one of the two most common cancers in people living with HIV in the UK (the other is Kaposi's sarcoma).
+It is also the sixth most common in the general population.
 The damage HIV does to the immune system makes people living with HIV more vulnerable to NHL than other people.

 In NHL, lymphocytes keep dividing and grow out of the body’s control.
-Over time, the number of abnormal lymphocytes increases and abnormal lymphocytes collect in your lymph nodes, or elsewhere in the body.
+Over time, the number of abnormal lymphocytes increases, and collect in your lymph nodes, or elsewhere in the body.

 There are many different types of NHL.
-The type of NHL you have may determine which type of treatment is most suitable for you.
+The type of NHL you have may determine which type of treatment is best for you.
 In people with HIV, the most common types of NHL are called diffuse large B-cell lymphoma (DLBCL) and Burkitt lymphoma (BL).

 Non-Hodgkin lymphoma in people living with HIV

 People with HIV are more likely than other people to be diagnosed when their lymphoma is at a more advanced stage.
-It may also behave more aggressively (grow faster) than in other people and may be found outside the lymph nodes, for example in the bone marrow, liver or lungs.
+It may also grow faster (be more ‘aggressive’) than in other people, and may be found outside the lymph nodes, for example in the bone marrow, liver, or lungs.

 In a person living with HIV, NHL may be described as an ‘AIDS-defining’ cancer.
-This is because it usually occurs when the immune system has been severely weakened.
+This is because it usually occurs when the immune system is very weak.

-Nonetheless, it’s important to stress that treatment for NHL can be very effective in people living with HIV.
+It’s important to know that treatment for NHL can work very well in people living with HIV.
 Cure rates for HIV-positive people who take chemotherapy and HIV treatment are similar to those in the general population.
-What’s more, you can expect HIV treatment to keep you in good health for years to come.
+You can also expect HIV treatment to keep you in good health for years to come.

 Symptoms